Cheap oil is over – what that means for LNG

 In the background, something much more significant happens.
 Not only previously bad oil becomes good oil.
 Also, it pushed us out of our armchairs as high prices for energy and fuel are a pain to everyone.
 And a pain that stings you every day sure makes you think of a way out.

 We, humans, are used to what we are used to.
 If we would have been raised on wiggly worms since birth we would gladly continue gobbling it up and not even look at the medium rare piece of ox on the plate.
-It would look strange to us and – well – its not what I have always eaten so get me the wigglers, will ya?
+It would look strange to us and – well – it’s not what I have always eaten so get me the wigglers, will ya?

 The basic rationale is simple.
 We would like to fool ourselves into believing that as humans we make rational choices and that in the end what is good for us will win the day.
 Natural Gas and LNG as a fuel is an infinitely better choice for us as humans (cleaner, more abundant, even safer on any count) than diesel for many decades now.
 Have we gone for it?
 No way.
 Why should we?

 Are we quitting smoking when cancer is still a remote possibility or just before surgery?
-Are we starting to take care of our families when the kids are still little and our spouse just wants a little chat at the end of the day or when the kids are on rehab and the divorce filing is delivered?
+Are we starting to take care of our families when the kids are still little and our spouse just wants a little chat at the end of the day or when the kids are in rehab and the divorce filing is delivered?
 Are we making healthy choices as far as our environment is concerned when the earth is still a habitable place or when mayhem strikes us?

 To be fair – there have always been those who make healthy choices early.
 It’s just not a majority occupation.

-I am not a tree hugger but if I had a choice between a cleaner, renewable and sustainable alternative or the dirty, filthy, stinky one I would gladly take the clean one if it’s economically attractive.
+I am not a tree hugger but if I had a choice between a cleaner, renewable, and sustainable alternative or the dirty, filthy, stinky one I would gladly take the clean one if it’s economically attractive.

 Good old greed comes and deals a new deck.
-The Saudi oil minister Zamani said it famously “The stone age did not end for lack of stone and so will the oil age not end for lack of oil”.
+The Saudi oil minister Zamani said famously “The stone age did not end for lack of stone and so will the oil age not end for lack of oil”.
 It just won’t be cheap anymore.

 Leave a Reply

-Want to join the discussion?
+Want to join the discussion?Feel free to contribute!